emma-sax4/emmasax4.info/_blog_posts/why-i-switched-from-circleci-to-github-actions.md

 ---

 EDIT: Since writing this blog post, I've moved my `master` branch to be called `gh-pages`, and I've updated this blog post accordingly.
+I've have also moved my site away from [Feather Icons](https://feathericons.com).